shravan-kuchkula/airbnb_nyc/README.md

 * New York City Airbnb Modeling: K-means clustering (https://shravan-kuchkula.github.io/nyc-airbnb-kmeans/): Find similar airbnb listings using K-means clustering.
 Used a folium map to display the clustering results for easy interactivity and to find similar listings based on location.
 * Deploy the data dashboard app to Heroku: (https://shravan-kuchkula.github.io/nyc-airbnb-deploy-to-heroku/): Use Flask + Pandas + Plotly + Dash to deploy a data dashboard application to the cloud.

+Tools used to build the visualizations in this post:

+All the visualizations have been created in python 🐍 **Geopandas:** Makes working with geospatial data in python easier.
+If you have the latitude and longitude information, then you can build a geopandas dataframe and start using all the pandas features like filtering, grouping, merging on spatial components.
+I was fascinated by its simplicity and power.
+Read here on how to install it: [install GeoPandas]
+**Folium:** folium makes it easy to visualize data that's been manipulated in Python on an interactive leaflet map.
+It enables both the binding of data to a map for choropleth visualizations as well as passing rich vector/raster/HTML visualizations as markers on the map.
+**Plotly Express:** Plotly has improved greatly over the years and they newest release made using plotly.express a piece of cake.
+You can embed plotly visualizations virtually anywhere now.
+Read this blog to see what is possible with it: [Plotly 4.0]
+**Dash:** It is written on top of Flask, Plotly.js and React.js.
+Dash is ideal for building data visualization apps with highly custom user interfaces in pure Python.
+It's particularly suited for anyone who works with data in Python.
+**Heroku:** In my opinion, the quickest way to have a python app on the cloud is by using Heroku PaaS.
+They made it really simple, here are the steps to do it from scratch.
+[Deploy a data dashboard to Heroku]

 Project Organization
 ------------